 A student may be admitted conditionally if he/she has one or more deficiencies in the required admission, e.g., a degree outside of biology, a GPA between 2.5 and 3.0, weak scores on the GRE, MCAT, or DAT, etc. Conditional admission usually requires that the student demonstrate his/her ability to do graduate level work in biology, often by satisfactorily completing one or more advanced undergraduate or graduate-level courses with grades of B or better during his/her first semester.
 Conditional admission is made on a case-by-case basis as judged by the Graduate Admissions Committee and cannot be requested as part of the application process.

-1. Review the research programs of full-time faculty members in Biology and contact those (at least 3) whose research activities and interests best match your own to inquire about openings in their labs.
-Spaces in labs can be quite competitive and can fill quickly.
+1. Review the research programs of full-time faculty members in Biology whose research activities and interests best match your own.
+Contact them (at least 3) well in advance to inquire about openings in their labs (spaces in labs can be quite competitive and fill quickly).
 Most advisers will not consider students who have not contacted them in advance.
 This is a critical first step because a faculty member must agree to advise you or you will not be admitted into the program.

 2. Arrange for the submission of 2 letters of recommendation from persons who can address your qualifications for graduate work.
 Ordinarily, these letters would be written by professors at your undergraduate institution or by professionals who can speak to your promise as a researcher and scientist.
 Letters must be written on institutional letterhead, in pdf format, and submitted directly by the recommender via email to MSBApplication@fullerton.edu.
 Letters of recommendation should be confidential and address the following (provide this information to your letter writers):

 a) Based on your interactions with the applicant, what are your personal impressions of his/her intellectual capacity, character, professional skills, and ability to do research and productive scholarship at the graduate level?